-In April 2006, an additional amendments through November 2013, the Company entered into an agreement with the University Health Network, Toronto, to license certain technology and related intellectual property.
+In April 2006, and in additional amendments through November 2013, the Company entered into an agreement with the University Health Network, Toronto, to license certain technology and related intellectual property.
 Under the agreement, the Company is committed to make milestone payments of up to C\$635,000 based on the successful outcomes of clinical and regulatory outcomes, buyout payments and royalty payments based on revenue earned from the licensed technology.
-As of June 30, 2022 and December 31, 2021, no accruals for any milestones or royalty payments have been made.
+As of September 30, 2022 and December 31, 2021, no milestones or royalty payments have been made.